 1. Head to the Snowy Mountains to experience a winter wonderland

 Snowballs, tobogganing, skiing or shredding, there’s so much fun to be had at the snow.
 Our pick of the ski resorts for family fun is Thredbo where 7-14 year olds of all abilities can hone their skiing or snowboarding skills in the Thredbo Freeriders program.
-For affordable accommodation outside the National Park, our recommendation is Discovery Parks Jindabyne, where you’re only a 30 minute drive to the slopes.

 2. Hone your creative genius at the Powerhouse Museum